BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Production in the Early Universe

 \subsection{Freeze-in Production}

 If $\Gamma \sin^2(2\theta_{\rm eff})/H \ll 1$ at temperature $T_*$, the sterile neutrino is never in thermal equilibrium with the Standard Model sector.
-In this case, its abundance is given by the freeze in mechanism plus an initial condition.
+In this case, its abundance is given by the freeze in mechanism plus an initial condition (assumed to be zero in the minimal model).
 We can directly integrate Eq.~\eqref{eq:PSDBoltzmannEq} by dropping the $f_s$ term on the right-hand side

 The sterile neutrino is dominantly produced at temperature $T_*$.
 As argued above, $T_*$ is always higher than $m_4$.
 Therefore, the production occurs in the same way as the Dodelson-Widrow mechanism for keV-scale sterile neutrino dark matter production.
 In Fig.~\ref{Fig:FOFI}, we plot $\Gamma \sin^2(2\theta_{\rm eff})/H$ as a function of the temperature (time), for three different value of $|U_{a4}|^2$.
 The red, blue, green curves corresponds to freeze-out, freeze-in production, and the marginal cases.